 While I was holding an academic position with the University of California at Santa Cruz, I was on contract to NASA to design and develop the Systems Health Information Portal (SHIP), an enterprise information system for space vehicle health management.

 Before SHIP, I was the architect and lead developer of the middleware of the Collaborative Information Portal, an enterprise application that’s still being used by NASA’s current Mars Exploration Rovers mission.
 I provided mission support at NASA Ames and at the Jet Propulsion Laboratory (JPL) near Pasadena, CA. That’s me inside mission control at JPL in the photo below.
 My CIP work was done on contract to NASA while I was employed by Research Institute for Advanced Computer Science.

-Please click on the menu items at the left to check out my books and articles.
-Please try the demo programs from my book, Java Number Cruncher: The Java Programmer's Guide to Numerical Computation which is about practical and entertaining numerical algorithms written in Java.
-You can run and download the book's demo programs.
+Please click on the menu items above to check out my books and articles.
+Please try the demo programs from my book, Java Number Cruncher: The Java Programmer’s Guide to Numerical Computation which is about practical and entertaining numerical algorithms written in Java.
+You can download and run the book’s demo programs.